Joonsoo/bibix/README.md

 ## Getting started

-1. Install
+### 1. Install

-  * The instruction here should work on other linux or mac.
+  * The instruction here should work on linux and mac.
   * Bibix needs JVM to run.
 Please make sure you have the latest version of JRE or JDK on your computer.
   * Download the `bibix-0.8.1-all.jar` from the [release page](https://github.com/Joonsoo/bibix/releases/tag/0.8.1) and put the file into the appropriate directory.
     * I would recommend to create a new folder named like "bibix" under your home directory.